SussexUCU/sussexucu.github.io/README.md

 At the moment the word search is done on our computers.
 But whether you are a member of campus unions or not, contact <a href= "https://ucusussex.wixsite.com/ucusussex">Sussex UCU</a> with a reason for your word search we'll consider running it.

 <b>Where can I see search results?</b>
-You can see the results of each word search in spreadsheets in folders <a href="https://github.com/SussexUCU/open-governance">here</a>.
+Search results are stored on University of Sussex box storage.
+Get in touch with Sussex UCU for access.
+Each word search is stored in spreadsheets in folders.
 Go into the folder of the relevant word, open the .ods (Open Office Spreadsheets) in Excel (or similar) to view list of the files.
 Some have links, but these currently have to be added by hand so are incomplete.

 <b>I'm on UEG or Council - can I use this facility?</b>
 We're happy to share our work.
-See <a href= "https://github.com/SussexUCU/developer"> developer repo</a> or contact Sussex UCU with a key word search and a reason and we'll run it.
+See <a href= "https://github.com/SussexUCU/developer"> developer repo</a> for technical info on how to do searches.
+Or contact Sussex UCU with a key word search and a reason and we'll run it.

 <b>We're a UCU branch - can we have one of these? </b>
 Absolutely - get in touch through <a href= "https://ucusussex.wixsite.com/ucusussex">Sussex UCU</a> we'll be very happy to discuss the nuts and bolts.

-<b>Big shout out</b> to the developers and the great work happening with local unions <a href="https://www.sussexstudent.com">USSU</a>, <a href="http://www.sussex.ac.uk/unite/">Unite</a> and <a href="https://www.sussex.ac.uk/unison/">Unison</a>.
+<b>Big shout out</b> to the people working on this and more generally the great work happening with local unions <a href="https://www.sussexstudent.com">USSU</a>, <a href="http://www.sussex.ac.uk/unite/">Unite</a> and <a href="https://www.sussex.ac.uk/unison/">Unison</a>.